sheng09/Qinv/README.md

 # Qinv

-This is a package for attenuation analysis for borehole observation.
+This package is for attenuation analysis for borehole observation.

 Author: Sheng Wang
 Email: wangsheng.cas(at)gmail.com